GatorEducator/gatorgrade/README.md

 ### Including GatorGrade in Your Project

 To include GatorGrade in you project you can use `Poetry`.
 Once Poetry has been installed you can use `poetry add` to add the GatorGrade package.

 ## Using GatorGrade

+You can use GatorGrade as a student or instructor to run a series of pre-prescribed checks against a project.
+Additionally, instructors can use GatorGrade to to generate a `gatorgrade.yml` file.

 ### Running Checks